 - More than half of American astronauts have developed ocular refraction changes after long duration space flights.
-Findings have also included structural changes of the eye as well as signs of elevated intracranial pressure.
+Findings have also included structural changes of the eye, as well as signs of elevated intracranial pressure.
 While short duration space flight is also characterized by vision disturbances, these are generally transient and do not appear to have lasting impacts on the structure or function of the eye.

 - Changes in vision and eye structure are thought to be the result of prolonged exposure to space flight-induced headward fluid shifts and elevated intracranial pressure.
 However, this hypothesis has never been systematically tested.
 The purpose of this investigation is to characterize the space flight-induced fluid shift, including intra- and extravascular shifts, intra- and extracellular shifts, changes in total body water and lower vs. upper body shifts.
 Noninvasive techniques are used to assess arterial and venous dimensions and flow parameters, ocular pressure and structure, and changes in intracranial pressure.

-- Results from this investigation will help to define the causes of the ocular structure and vision changes associated with long duration space flight and assist in the development of countermeasures.
+- Results from this investigation can help to define the causes of the ocular structure and vision changes associated with long duration space flight, and assist in the development of countermeasures.

 The purpose of this study is to characterize fluid distribution and compartmentalization associated with long-duration spaceflight, and to correlate these findings with vision changes and other elements of the VIIP syndrome.
 We also seek to determine whether the magnitude of fluid shifts during spaceflight, as well as the VIIP-related effects of those shifts, is predicted by the crewmember’s preflight conditions and responses to acute hemodynamic manipulations (such as head-down tilt).
 Lastly, the investigation team evaluates the patterns of fluid distribution in ISS astronauts during acute reversal of fluid shifts through application of lower body negative pressure (LBNP) interventions to characterize and explain general and individual responses.